OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-08.md

 ## Romans 8:37

-No, in all these things we are more than victorious through Him who loved us.
+No, in all these things we are made more than victorious through Him who loved us.

 ## Romans 8:38